XiangGuo1992/SMI-Eye-Tracking-Data-Analysis/README.md

 ## 2_time sycronization.py
 This script collects the start&end time from "time syncronization.csv" and slice the section for each .csv file in "2.Exported trials" and save to "3.Sycronized data" folder.

+## 3_Converge subjects result.py
+This script will converge the results from the same subject to one .csv file.

 ## To be done
 How to analyze gaze vector, gaze behavior in Aeras-Of_Interests(AOIs).